YOTOV-LIMITED/support/site/security.md

 - **User** a single person who has logged into Codecov via Service therefore has an active user session
 - **Guest** a http request performed without an active user sessions
 - **Worker** Codecov's sync back-end which handles uploading, report processing, and other tasks
-- **Bot** the User who was chosen to consume Service endpoints during Worker jobs !!!should define Worker before using term here !!!!!
+- **Bot** the User who was chosen to consume Service endpoints during Worker tasks
 - **Web** Codecov front-end service that handles page builds and all HTTP requests (GET, POST, etc.)
 - **Extension** the Codecov Browser Extension
 - **Token** a Users auth token/secret granted by Service upon logging-in to Codecov